WeblateOrg/weblate/docs/admin/config.rst

 :file:`ssh`
     SSH keys and configuration.
 :file:`static`
-    Default location for Django static files, specified by ``STATIC_ROOT``.
+    Default location for static Django files, specified by ``STATIC_ROOT``.
 :file:`media`
     Default location for Django media files, specified by ``MEDIA_ROOT``.
 :file:`memory`
-    Translation memory data using Whoosh engine (see :ref:`translation-memory`).
+    Translation memory data using the Whoosh engine (see :ref:`translation-memory`).
 :file:`vcs`
     Version control repositories.
 :file:`whoosh`
-    Fulltext search index using Whoosh engine.
+    Fulltext search index using the Whoosh engine.
 :file:`backups`
-    Dump of data in daily backups, see :ref:`backup-dumps`.
+    Daily backup data, see :ref:`backup-dumps`.

 .. note::

     This directory has to be writable by Weblate.
-If you are running Weblate as uwsgi this means that it should be writable by the ``www-data`` user.
+If if running it as uWSGI means the ``www-data`` user should have write access to it.

-    The easiest way to achieve is to make the user own the directory:
+    The easiest way to achieve this is to make the user own the directory:

     .. code-block:: sh